xythobuz/OpenRaider/README.md

 ### Configuration file

 OpenRaider will try to load `~/.OpenRaider/OpenRaider.init` or, if it doesn't exist, `OpenRaider.init` from the current directory.
-Running `make setup` or the `cmake/setup.sh` script will create a minimal configuration in your home directory.
+Running `make setup` will create a minimal configuration in your home directory.

 The configuration file format is very simple:
 * Anything following a `#` up to the next `\n` will be ignored.